makew0rld/neartalk/README.md

 ## Deploying

-You can look at the [neartalk.example.service](./neartalk.example.service) file in the repo as an example for running NearTalk under SystemD.
+You can look at the [neartalk.example.service](./neartalk.example.service) file in the repo as an example for running NearTalk under systemd.

 Currently the code does not handle TLS certificates, and so a reverse-proxy is required to use TLS and ensure user security.
 Make sure you set up your reverse-proxy so that websockets work as well.
 Just look up `<server name> reverse proxy websocket` to find a configuration.